U.S. bankruptcy court weighs 'white-hot' energy pipeline dispute

 “We’re here today on a white-hot issue,” Sarah Schultz, a lawyer for Quicksilver, said at Friday’s hearing in Wilmington, Delaware.

-The Quicksilver case is part of an emerging legal battle that have pipeline operators fearful that their long-term contracts with energy producers could be canceled or revised as commodity prices have hit multiyear lows.
+The Quicksilver case is one in a set of emerging legal battles that have pipeline operators fearful that their long-term contracts with oil and gas producers could be canceled or revised as energy prices have hit record lows.

 In contrast to past industry busts, producers often no longer own their gathering systems.